Optimal Window Queries on Line Segments using the Trapezoidal Search DAG: Introduction

-For intersections with the window boundary it suffices to solve the vertical boundary queries, since the horizontal boundary queries can be solved analogously (see~\cite[Chapter $10$]{dutchBook} for an overview).
-For sets of horizontal segments, one can built in $\O(n \log n)$ time an Interval Tree~\cite{edelsbrunner1980dynamic} based structure (with Priority Search Trees~\cite{McCreight85}) of size $O(n)$ that supports vertical segment-queries in $\O(k + \log^2 n)$ time (see Sections $10.1$-$2$, Theorem $10.5$, and Corollary $10.6$ in~\cite{dutchBook}).
-For non-crossing, but potentially overlapping, line segments, one can use the well known tree structure of~\cite{BentleySegTree}, which we call Segment Data Structure (SDS), of size $\O(n \log n)$ that answers vertical segment-queries in $\O(k + \log^2 n)$ time (see Section~$10.3$ in~\cite{dutchBook}).
-Note that the SDS structure (not to be confused with $2$D Segment Trees~\cite{cgal-segment-trees}) dominates the overall query time and space bounds for window queries.
+For intersections with the window boundary it suffices to solve the \emph{vertical queries}, since the horizontal boundary queries can be solved analogously (see~\cite[Chapter~$10$]{dutchBook}).
+For sets of horizontal segments, one can built in $\O(n \log n)$ time an Interval Tree~\cite{edelsbrunner1980dynamic} based structure, using McCreight's Priority Search Trees~\cite{McCreight85}, of size $O(n)$ that supports vertical segment-queries in $\O(k + \log^2 n)$ time (see Sections $10.1$-$2$ in~\cite{dutchBook}).
+For non-crossing line segments, Bentley's~\cite{BentleySegTree} well known Segment Data Structure~(SDS) answers vertical segment-queries in $\O(k + \log^2 n)$ time, however the tree structures have $\O(n \log n)$ size~\cite[Chapter~$10.3$]{dutchBook}.